 People often ask: ‘how can I stay on top of all this stuff?’
 The short answer is: you can’t, really.
 But there are other people who are great at identifying trends, inspiring ideas and case studies.
 A bit of effort is needed initially, to find people who you think are interesting and who you respect for their knowledge.
 Then you need to find a way to keep up with what they’re saying, which suits the rhythm of your week.

 Here are a few people I read regularly, and the way in which I keep up with them:

-- James Whatley’s weekly newsletter
+- James Whatley’s newsletter

 The other newsletter.
 James is a bit of a force around all things digital and prolific across all sorts of channels.
 You can read his slide decks, tweets, blog posts and listen to podcasts.
 However, his email newsletter is a neat summary of useful case studies, trends and tech news.
 There’s a fair few film reviews too: read or skip over depending on whether you like cinema too.

 - My ‘inspiring tweets’ list